-D. Explain briefly and clearly the proposed improvement.
-Change the title to differentiate from a new undergraduate biomechanics course.
+- D. Explain briefly and clearly the proposed improvement. - 1.
+To change the HPHE 2980 course title to align with the proposed program change more appropriately. - 2.
+To change the catalog description to reflect the existing contents of the course. - E. Rationale.

-E. Rationale.
 Give your reason(s) for the proposed improvement.
 (If your proposal includes prerequisites, justify those, too.).